hanshoglund/vitry/manual.md

 Vitry manual
 ======================================================================
+<small>*© Hans Höglund 2010*</small>

+\
 \pagebreak

 ## Introduction
-Vitry is a functional programming language with an inline syntax and a simple, expressive type system.
-It is designed to simplify representation of compund musical structures.
+Vitry is a programming language with an inline syntax and simple, expressive type system.
+It is designed to allow easy representation of all kinds of musical structures.
 Vitry may be used for algorithmic composition or analysis.

 Vitry includes a powerful model of standard musical notation.
 It performs no graphical rendering of music on its own, but it built for seamless integration with standard score-editing tools, such as [Sibelius](http://www.sibelius.com/) and [LilyPond](http://lilypond.org/).

-It also reads and generates standard file formats used for musical representation, such as MusicXML and standard MIDI files.
+\
 \pagebreak

 ## First steps

 ### Install

-Vitry targets the [Java Virtual Machine](http://en.wikipedia.org/wiki/Java_Virtual_Machine), and thus runs on most operating system.
-On OS X, Java is preinstalled by default.
+Vitry targets the [Java Virtual Machine](http://en.wikipedia.org/wiki/Java_Virtual_Machine), and may be used with many different operating systems.
+On Mac OS X systems, Java is preinstalled by default.
+For other systems, refer to [this page](www.java.com) or the documentation specific to your systems for installation options.

 You may download a pre-compiled version of Vitry from [http://github.com/hanshoglund/vitry/downloads](http://github.com/hanshoglund/vitry/downloads).